Wind-WindKids/winding/samples/storycats/winding.md

 of being a puss, not a bird!”.

 @image:
 The new storycat stretches joyfully.
-Above, birds begin to thin out of the sky.
+The morning light, above, birds begin to thin out of the sky.
 A few monkeys still swing in the trees.
 The colors are starting to fade to muted grays and browns and greens.

 --
 aria_purrs: landscape-orientation